synozure/AutoSplit64/README.md

   * Manually increase brightness of capture

 ## Credit
-A big thanks to Gerardo Cervantes for use of his deep learning model!
+A big thanks to Gerardo Cervantes for open-sourcing his project!

 ## Contact
 Feel free to contact me on discord at Synozure#9813 with any questions!<br/>